ProvableHQ/leo/documentation/guides/dependencies.md

 - **`dependencies`** are visible to your `src` program **and** to the package's in-package [tests](./testing.md).
 A dependency your program is built from is automatically available to the tests too.
 - **`dev_dependencies`** are visible **only** to the in-package tests, never to `src`.
 Use this list for libraries or programs that the tests need but the program itself does not.

-Because `dependencies` are already visible to the tests, a library used by both `src` and the tests belongs in `dependencies` alone — you do not repeat it under `dev_dependencies`.
-(Listing the same local library in both lists is allowed and simply deduplicates, but it is redundant.)
+Tests can already use `dependencies`.
+Thus, put a library that `src` and tests use only in `dependencies`.
+Do not repeat it in `dev_dependencies`.
+Leo permits and deduplicates a repeated local library, but the entry is redundant.

 ## Manifest field reference

-This applies to every kind of dependency, not just workspace members. `leo add` fills in these fields for you, but if you edit `program.json` by hand Leo validates each dependency entry when it loads the manifest and rejects incompatible combinations.
-Every entry has a `location`; the other fields depend on it:
+This reference applies to each dependency kind, not only workspace members. `leo add` completes these fields.
+If you edit `program.json` manually, Leo validates each dependency when it loads the manifest.
+Leo rejects incompatible field combinations.
+Each entry has a `location`, and the other fields depend on it:

 | `location`  | `path`      | `edition`   | `network`            |
 | ----------- | ----------- | ----------- | -------------------- |